Line of Contact – Expert Dialogue and Analysis

 Future of the project

-The organisations intend to continue the work of the project and to set up a shared media platform to publish new content.
+Work is being done by both Press Clubs to expand the types of content that will be offered on the joint media platform.
 In addition, they are collaborating on compiling a Glossary and Guidelines for coverage of the conflict between Armenia and Azerbaijan.

 There are also plans to conduct further research, with public opinion surveys, expert interviews and strategic meetings about the development of the project.
 The intention is also to attract a wider range of participants in the broadcasts, including female experts, displaced people and people living in different regions on the two sides.